Nordstrom/win_domain/README.md

 * A service account and password with which you can authenticate to Active Directory
 * A dedicated Active Directory OU where your service account has permissions to manage computer accounts.
 * A secure means of storing/retrieving/managing the account credentials (i.e. use Chef Vault)
 * This entry in your chef client.rb file: "node_name ENV['computername']", which must be present when the server is registered in Chef.
-This overrides using the FQDN as the node name in Chef, and replaces with just the hostname.
+This overrides using the FQDN as the node name in Chef, which allows run_list assignment to persist on the node after domain membership is configured.
 * Network connectivity to domain controllers for your domain.
 See MSFT documentation for details on required network ports/protocols.

 ## Warning